Spring School Tracing 2020

 Researchers/lecturers, postdoctoral fellows, PhD students.

-The candidates will be selected based on their CV and motivations to get trained to sediment tracing techniques.
-If you are interested in participating to the School, please fill in the following questionnaire which is here.
+The candidates were selected based on their CV and motivations to get trained to sediment tracing techniques.
+The deadline to apply was 31 January 2020.
+Potential participants were informed of the committee decision mid-February 2020.
+The application questionnaire is nevertheless still available here.

 The official language of the Spring School will be English.